Site Updated Each Tax Year

 A clothing or household item for which a taxpayer claims a deduction of over $500 does not have to meet this standard if the taxpayer includes a qualified appraisal of the item with the return.

-Donors must get a written acknowledgement from the charity for each gift worth $250 or more that includes a description of the items contributed.
+Donors must get a written acknowledgment from the charity for each gift worth $250 or more that includes a description of the items contributed.
 Household items include furniture, furnishings, electronics, appliances and linens.

 To deduct cash donations, regardless of amount, a taxpayer must have a bank record or a written communication from the charity showing the name of the charity and the date and amount of the contribution.